Guide To Commercial Griddle Purchasing

 Snap action thermostatic controls are slightly more expensive control options.
 These type of thermostatic controls provide accurate temperature controls which provide high quality, evenly cooked foods.

 Things to Consider

 Here are some things to consider when purchasing a commercial griddle:

 • Even heating of the entire cooking surface

 • Cleaning features (Does it have a non-stick surface?
 Does it have a grease collection pan?
 Is it made of stainless steel?)

 As for the placement of the griddle in your commercial kitchen, you can choose either a floor commercial griddle or a countertop griddle.

 • Countertop commercial griddles.
 Countertop griddles, while smaller and more portable than floor griddles, are a great choice for most commercial kitchens.
 They come in many sizes and can fit on just about any surface.
 They are also good for portable purposes, such as catering halls, or buffets.

 • Floor commercial griddles.
 Floor models take up more space than other griddles and are most often used in large commercial kitchens and restaurants.

 A commercial griddle is one of the least expensive pieces of commercial kitchen equipment you will require for your commercial kitchen and one that will easily last for years.
-Choose wisely and you can have this versatile piece of equipment for many years.
+Choose wisely and take into account all present and future cooking needs and you can have this versatile piece of equipment for many years.